-So now we know what an editorial calendar is.
-It’s time to talk about how you use one.
+So now that we know what an editorial calendar is, it’s time to talk about how you use one.

 If you’re thinking to yourself, “but what if I don’t even have a content calendar system?”
 Well, there’s no time like the present.
 You just need to decide what to post, then you can form a plan for getting it delivered to your audience.

 Content creation is easiest in the beginning when you’re bursting with ideas and inspiration.
 Then, after you’ve been putting content out for a while, it may be challenging to consistently deliver fresh material.
 I use my editorial calendar to decide on some general themes to follow (usually on a monthly basis) and then plan the posts I will make ahead on a more detailed content calendar.